Who Pays For Car Accident Compensation In Ohio?

 A car accident can happen in seconds.
 But it can cause serious injuries that take weeks or months to recover from-or that leave you with permanent damage.
 It can also have serious financial effects.
 Your medical expenses can add up quickly.
 And your injury may leave you unable to work for some time, resulting in lost income.

-Ohio auto accident attorney Scott Elliot Smith has been helping victims of car accidents get the compensation they need and deserve for more than 30 years.
+Attorney Scott Elliot Smith has been helping victims of car accidents get the compensation they need and deserve for more than 30 years.
 He knows the laws in Ohio and he knows how to deal with insurance companies.
-He will explore all of your legal options for financial compensation so you can focus on getting your life back to normal.
+He will explore all your legal options for financial compensation so you can focus on getting your life back to normal.

 All drivers in Ohio are required to buy at least 25/50/25 coverage.
 This is liability insurance with minimum limits of:

 - $25,000 for the injury or death of one person